auth0/docs/articles/scopes/current/api-scopes.md

 As an [API](/apis) developer, you need to:

-1. Decide which user information you would like external applications to be able to access on a user's behalf.
+1. Decide which information you would like external applications to be able to access on a user's behalf.
 2. Define these access levels as custom scopes.
 3. Identify these scopes so that calling applications can use them.